Celosia 'Intenz' flowers

 Intenz Celosia is recommended for the following landscape applications;

 Intenz Celosia will grow to be about 14 inches tall at maturity, with a spread of 12 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 This fast-growing annual will normally live for one full growing season, needing replacement the following year.